philotuxo/Position-Annotated-BLE-RSSI-Dataset/README.md

 Track files include RSSI data collected by multiple sensors while navigating the beacon in the area.
 The files also include the ground truth positions so that that a direct evaluation of the inference becomes possible.

 ### occ: occupancy files
 Occupancy information of the area.
+Passable and occluded areas can be easily introduced into localization algorithms and the accuracy can be increased with light tweaks.
+See [[3]](#3) for further details.

 conf: configuration files
 maps: area images